How to Check and Change Engine Coolant

 Anti-freeze is a concentrated glycol-based liquid that you have to dilute with water before use.
 Engine coolant is a mixture of anti-freeze and water.
 It is usually mixed at a rate of 50:50, although you will find the specific details in your car manual.

-You can buy pre-mixed engine coolant which comes ready-to-use.
+You can buy pre-mixed engine coolant which comes ready to use.
 But how do you know what engine coolant you need?

 How long does anti-freeze last?